Guggyco/guggy-docs/docs/android.md

 The following apps do not support content provider sharing and will not work in Android Nougat: Viber, VK, Kate Mobile, QQ

+> This applies only to target SDK above 23.
+Lower target SDK will function correctly with all apps.

 You should init at the InputMethodService's `onCreate` and destroy Guggy at the InputMethodService's `onDestroy`